 What is Eduroam?

-Eduroam (education roaming) is a service provided via JANET which enables students, researchers and staff to securely access the internet wirelessly whilst visiting other participating institutions, using the username and login provided by their home organisation.
+Eduroam (education roaming) is a service provided via JANET that enables students, researchers and staff to securely access the internet wirelessly whilst visiting other participating institutions, using the username and login provided by their home organisation.
 They can also use Eduroam at their home institution.

 Does Trinity Laban support Eduroam?